AdamRose1/Cloud_Hacking/Flaws.Cloud.md

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/f6464862-91b5-4249-951e-29c3e8b62650)

 This shows that we can use this policy to call "apigateway:GET" on "arn:aws:apigateway:us-west-2::/restapis/*"   <br>
-A quick google search for ‘aws how to invoke api’ shows the information we need:
+A quick google search for ‘aws how to invoke api’ shows the information we need in order to invoke the api:

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/23e4b360-ecbc-4cc5-8bd0-5836e8464a7c)

-Step 6: At this point we still can’t do much with this information, so we will check if there are any lambda functions associated to this user that are using this api: aws --profile testing4 lambda list-functions
+Step 6: Let's look around what this user has and see if we can find the information need in order to invoke the api.
+Check if there are any lambda functions associated to this user that are using this api: aws --profile testing4 lambda list-functions

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/06ce87d5-1105-459a-9f14-85d13ad60dcc)